 2. Transducer element

 3. Electronics circuit and display

-Following points summarize Biosensor working operation.
+Following points summarize typical steps involved in working of biosensors.

 • It detects the input physical change due to biological element.